The Captain's Log:

-Captain Lawrence Brewing, at 444 Saw Mill River Road in Elmsford, is open Tuesday through Friday (retail 2-7 p.m., samples 4-7 p.m.); and Saturday, with retail and samples 12-6 p.m., and brewery tours at 1, 2, 3 and 4 p.m.
-The author is paid by Captain Lawrence, partially in beer, for “Notes From the Tasting Room.”
+Captain Lawrence is open Tuesday through Friday (retail 2-7 p.m., and samples 4-7 p.m.); and Saturdays, with retail and samples 12-6 p.m., and brewery tours at 1, 2 and 3 p.m.
+The author is paid by Captain Lawrence, partially in beer, for "Notes From the Tasting Room."